 To encourage kids to do homework firstly, make the homework short and quite easy.
 When kids find homework relatively easily, they are more likely to do it.
 If kids are unclear about their homework or can't do it.
 If the homework is too hard for kids to do it on their own because it's too hard, then many won't do it, because there is no one at home to help them.
 Others will give up because the task is overwhelming to them.
-You can always give your best pupils something more challenging.
+You can always give your best pupils a bigger task or something more challenging.

 Make it relevant

 Keep topics relevant to your students’ interests.
 If homework is related to things the class enjoy students are more likely to be interested in doing it.
 Football fans would most likely enjoy preparing a profile of their favorite player for homework and presenting it to class.

 Vary the type of homework you give.
-Giving the same types of homework task, such as gap fill, or reading and writing, it can be limiting, especially to students who have other skills or learning styles.
-For example, homework could be taking a photograph and describing it, or drawing pictures of 3 new vocabulary words, and knowing those words in English.
+Giving the same types of homework task, such as gap fill, or reading and writing, can be limiting, especially to students who have other skills or learning styles.
+If kids are spending all day reading and writing at a desk in school, see if your homework can be different.
+Here are some ideas: